5 Tips for Staying Well During Cold and Flu Season

 I like to keep a travel-size bottle of hand sanitizer in the side pocket of my wheelchair.
 If I want to wash my hands but a bathroom sink is not accessible, I can quickly reach into my bag and dispel those nasty germs.

-It’s also important to maintain a healthy diet.
-I have a salad three times a week that includes, kale, lettuce, bell peppers, tomatoes, and oranges.
+It’s also important to maintain a healthy diet, which includes fruits and vegetables like kale, lettuce, bell peppers, tomatoes, and oranges.
 These fruits and vegetables have high levels of vitamin C. Also known as ascorbic acid, vitamin C gives the immune system a boost and has been shown to reduce the length and severity of colds.

 More links and resources: